DuraMAT/software_guide/README.md

-# Software_guide
-## Guidelines for the open-source software development
+#  Guidelines for the open-source software development

 The level of dissemination should depend on the purpose of the software